 Congratulations, you’ve graduated from college (or will soon)!
 So, what’s next?
 For most recent graduates, finding work is priority number one, but it’s a process that leaves many with job search anxiety.

-What Causes Anxiety About a Job Search?
+What Causes Job Search Anxiety?

 A survey by TimelyMD found that 68% of recent graduates feel anxious or stressed about entering the workforce.
 Their biggest worries are being able to find and keep a job (65%), support themselves financially (52%), and be self-reliant and independent (49%) — all of which add significant stress to the job search process.

-“People are anxious about the unknown and not having a way to plan for the future,” says career coach Heather Starr.
+In addition to career anxiety about what a first out-of-college job will entail, “people are anxious about the unknown and not having a way to plan for the future,” says career coach Heather Starr.
 “This can be true for college students who are used to a more planned-out schedule or routine.”

 Students may also be anxious and overwhelmed if they had “broader majors that could lead to a lot of different paths,” explains Starr.
 “Sometimes the possibilities can seem overwhelming!”

 Build your professional development skills by analyzing sales data and developing a project plan in this free job simulation.